 Volunteering is a great way to provide vital help to be able to make a positive difference to people in need; to worthwhile causes; and the local community.

 The benefits of volunteering can be even greater for you; the volunteer.
-Supporting others through volunteering can help you reduce stress; combat depression; keep you mentally stimulated; and provide a sense of purpose; volunteers are often described as the glue that holds a community together.
+Supporting others through volunteering can help you to meet new people and make new contacts and friends; enable you to influence decisions and be in charge of something; give something back to the community; and provide a sense of purpose.
+Volunteers are often described as the glue that holds a community together.

 While it’s true that the more you volunteer, the more benefits you’ll experience, volunteering doesn’t have to involve a long-term commitment or take a huge amount of time out of your busy day.
 Giving your time in simpler ways can help others in need and help you to improve your health and happiness.

-We have a choice of over 250 different voluntary opportunities with a wide variety of organisations and groups.
-We can help you to think about the sorts of things you may want to do according to your own circumstances, and link you with volunteering opportunities that match your areas of interest or skills.
+We have a choice of over 250 different voluntary opportunities with a wide variety of organisations and groups across Hull.
+We can help you to think about the sorts of volunteering roles that you may want to do according to your own circumstances, and we can link you with volunteering opportunities that match your areas of interest or skills.

 Volunteering is open to anyone over the age of 16 years.
 Occasionally volunteer opportunities are available to people below the age of 16 years, although these tend to be limited.